 Our focus will initially be on the following types of services we commission:

-• services for adults with complex and severe mental illness (also known as the Mental Health Nurse Program).
+services for adults with complex and severe mental illness.

 Inclusive development

-Primary Health Tasmania is committed to an inclusive development process for the new commissioning model.
+Primary Health Tasmania is committed to an inclusive development process for the new service model.

 We believe the best outcomes are achieved when the development of new models is collaborative.

-Engaging with a wide range of stakeholders, including those with lived experience, ensures our approaches are not only comprehensive but also hold true to the experiences of those impacted by our services.
+Along with our external consultant Scyne, we are engaging with a wide range of stakeholders, including those with lived experience.
+This will ensure our approach is not only comprehensive but also holds true to the experiences of those impacted by our services.

 Through targeted consultations, we are seeking feedback from service providers, healthcare professionals, service users, and other people who have firsthand experience with mental health services.

-We will draw on the insights gathered to develop the new service commissioning model.
+We will draw on the insights gathered to develop the new service model.

 Get in touch